 Yes indeed, this is another Kufteh (meatballs in Farsi) in the long line of meatballs in Persian cuisine.
 Except this one is just jam-packed with incredible and unique flavors that are enhanced with the addition of fresh herbs and sparkling arils of pomegranate and the crunch of the much-beloved emerald green colored Iranian pistachios.

-I think of this dish as one of those incredibly rewarding and quick dinner ideas that literally takes about 15 minutes to put together and 20 minutes to bake.
-The result is an exotic and flavorful meatballs for dinner!
+I think of this dish as one of those incredibly rewarding and quick dinner ideas that literally takes about 15 minutes to put together and 30 minutes to bake.
+The result is delightfully flavorful meatballs for dinner!

 Who says Persian food takes a long time to cook?!
 Well, while many of our cherished stews take a significant amount of time to simmer in order to bring out all the amazing flavors, there are easier and quicker dishes for a weeknight meal.

 - 1 small onion, cut into chunks

 - 1/2 cup fresh parsley, packed